ChristinesMan/ChristineAI/tools/server/README.md

-This directory contains scripts meant to run off pi, for speech recognition and audio analysis model training purposes.
+This directory contains scripts meant to run off pi, for speech recognition and voice synthesis purposes.
-This server would be on the local network, but not required.
-It'll run faster with a GPU, but not required.
+This server would be on the local network, but could be remote.

-preprocess.py
-Uses ffmpeg and rubberband to preprocess the master sounds. ffmpeg to jack up volume, rubberband to create a series of tempo-adjusted versions of each file to randomize the way things are said.
+My machine has about 8G of GPU memory.
+You could use a less accurate speech recognition model if it's tight.

 wernicke_server.py